FN510/stats-service/README.md

 The express.js framework is being used to faciliate the API routing.

 ### GET /courses/:courseId
+Fetches course lifetime statistics for a user
 ### POST /courses/:courseId
+Saves a new session (using the request body)
 ### GET /courses/:courseId/sessions/:sessionId
 Looks for a session with id matching :sessionId, courseId matching :courseId and userId matching request.header.X-User-Id returns json